developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/api/setconfig/index.md

 * **DataWedge 6.9/7.0 -** Added support for Voice Input and Global Scanner Configuration
 * **DataWedge 7.1 -** New configuration for: full profile (all plugins, APP_LIST, and Data Capture Plus), Data Capture Plus, IP (Internet Protocol), MSR (Magnetic Stripe Reader), and Simulscan.
 New SEND_RESULT result code for multiple plugins.
 * **DataWedge 7.2 -** Added new DotCode decoder support.
-* **DataWedge 7.3 -** Added new Decoder Signature support, new Grid Matrix decoder support and new keystroke output parameters.
+* **DataWedge 7.3 -**
+	* Added new Decoder Signature support, new Grid Matrix decoder support and new keystroke output parameters.
-* **DataWedge 7.4 -** Added new RFID Input feature and new Enterprise Keyboard Configuration feature.
+	* Added new RFID Input feature and new Enterprise Keyboard Configuration feature.

 ### Function Prototype